In this assessment you are going to complete a number of Digital files to a required spec, much like what you have already been doing in the labs.

 Gitlab CI and Artifacts#

-For this assignment, your repo will be partially marked automatically (a tutor will still sight it) based on the tests on gitlab.
+For this assignment, your mark is determined using the tests on gitlab.
 This is the CI that you may have already been seeing in the labs, however now it isn’t just for your benefit, so it’s important that you understand and check it.

-The correctness of your implementations will be marked based on passing the tests for each one of the exN.dig files as well as the ex1-demux.dig tests.
+The correctness of your implementations will be marked based on passing the tests for each one of the exN.dig files.
 These tests will be similar to the ones that are already present in the files, so if your digital files are testing okay locally, then they should also be passing in the CI.
 However, it is best to make sure that this is the case by going to the gitlab website to make sure the CI is passing as you’d expect.

 To view the CI pipeline for your repo, click on the little icon to the right of your most recent commit.